muxingu/rnamut/README.md

 ![Alt text](/demo/img/download.jpg)

 ### **1.3 Run RNAmut**
 The easiest way to run RNAmut is to open the RNAmut_Windows.bat file for Windows users or the RNAmut_Mac-Linux.sh file for Mac or Linux users. **Do not** open the RNAmut.jar file directly.
 Once the software has started, click the "New Analysis" button on the top left.
 A new window will pop up, asking for 1) input FASTQ files 2) gene index file and 3) oncogenicity filter file.
 For demonstration purpose, do not change anything and click the start button.
 The demo analysis will finish instantly.
-To analyse your own data, you need to provide FASTQ files from your own experiments and real RNA-seq data normally takes 10-20 minutes depending on computer specifications.\
+To analyse your own data, you need to provide FASTQ files from your own experiments and real RNA-seq data normally take 10-20 minutes depending on computers.\
 ![Alt text](/demo/img/run.png)

 ### **1.3 Output**